lzwjava/blog-source/resume.md

 * LeanCloud Mobile SDK and LeanChat.
 Responsible for some iOS and Android SDK development, and all development of their demo app LeanChat.
 From 2014.07 to 2015.10.

 ### Open Source & Blog & Codeforces, 2013-09 to Present
-* Some machine learing practice projects, neural networks to recognize hand written digits and nanoGPT,  https://github.com/lzwjava/neural-networks-and-zhiwei-learning
+* Some machine learning practice projects, neural networks to recognize handwritten digits and nanoGPT,  https://github.com/lzwjava/neural-networks-and-zhiwei-learning
 * An example microservice project with unit tests, about users, users' roles and their relationship, https://github.com/lzwjava/user-service
 * An iOS chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-ios
 * An Android chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-android
-* A course to teach basic programming and provide some beginner guide with several programming languages like Rust, Python, Java, and C, and discuss the topics like cloud computing and machine learning, https://github.com/lzwjava/curiosity-courses
+* A course to teach basic programming and provide some beginner guide with several programming languages like Rust, Python, Java, and C, and discuss topics like cloud computing and machine learning, https://github.com/lzwjava/curiosity-courses
 * A Simple and Elegant HTML Parser written in Swift, https://github.com/lzwjava/Creak
-* An Xcode plugin lets you jump to any GitHub repo's history, blame, and PRs pages with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
+* An Xcode plugin lets you jump to any GitHub repo's history, blame, and PR pages with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
 * Wrote Chinese and English articles (20 English, and 50 Chinese) on my blog site. https://lzwjava.github.io
 * Solved 399 algorithm problems on Codeforces, https://codeforces.com/profile/lzwjava
 * Solved 568 problems on Uva Online Judge, https://uhunt.onlinejudge.org/id/113519